Rules

 Request unexpectedly allowed

-- Confirm the default rule effect.
+- Confirm the default rule effect for each relevant scope.

 Rules not working